quackduck/devzat/plugin/README.md

 The `RegisterListener` method is used to register an event listener or middleware.
 It accepts a stream of messages of type `ListenerClientData` and returns a stream of `Event`s.
 A `ListenerClientData` can be either a `Listener` or a `MiddlewareResponse` message.

 When you first establish the connection, send a `Listener` to set it up.
-In that message, you can set the event type (currently only supports send events), whether the listener is middleware (allowing you to intercept and edit messages before they are sent), and whether the listener should only fire `once`.
+In that message, you can set whether the listener is middleware (allowing you to intercept and edit messages before they are sent), whether the listener should only fire `once`, and optionally provide a regex, allowing you to control when the event fires (useful for reducing latency when building middleware).
 Devzat will send an `Event` containing details of the event when it occurs; if you registered a middleware listener, you have to send back a `MiddlewareResponse` to allow Devzat to continue processing the event.

-This is by far the most complicated part of the gRPC service; you can reference the [Node.js implementation](https://github.com/Merlin04/devzat-node/blob/main/src/index.ts#L80) as an example.
+This is by far the most complicated part of the gRPC service; you can reference the [Node.js implementation](https://github.com/Merlin04/devzat-node/blob/main/src/index.ts#L99) as an example.

 Signature:
 ```protobuf